pattern-lab/patternlab-node/packages/docs/src/docs/advanced-keyboard-shortcuts.md

 ---

-title: Keyboard Shortcuts | Pattern Lab
+title: Keyboard Shortcuts
-heading: Keyboard Shortcuts
+tags:
+  - docs
 ---

 > **Note:** This feature is currently disabled.
 It will be back in a future release of `styleguidekit-assets-default`.